-We did roadshows to introduce mobile services and SMS service examples in 15 Chinese provinces.
-That's about half of China.
+We introduced mobile services and SMS service examples to both mobile operators in 15 Chinese provinces, about half of China.

 Everybody was eager to learn technical part of the new SMS service.
 But often their expectations were more on WAP browsing, but SMS awareness and learning happened.

-I prepared a MoU document as a tool to introduce new terminology and business opportunity to provincial operators.
-We proposed to sign a 3-party MoU: mobile operator, Nokia, and content portal.
-With this we raised awareness and Chinese operators wanted to understand new terms and service business, included in MoU document.
+We prepared a MoU document for partnership.
+MoU was also a tool to introduce new terminology and the business opportunity to provincial operators and content portals.
+During the meetings I proposed signing a 3-party MoU: mobile operator, Nokia, and content portal.
+Intent, testing, trials, partnership, revenue sharing.
+With MoU we raised awareness, provincial mobile operators were hungry for new revenue stream.
+They wanted to understand responsibilities, terminology and the service business, described in the MoU document.

-MoU topics needed to be clarified and opened discussion for enabling middleware, value-added services and APPs needs.
-Tens of 3-party MoUs were signed.
+MoU topics needed to be clarified and we had good discussions about enabling middleware, value-added services, developers, APPs needs and the service business.
+Several tens 3-party MoUs were signed.